deniz-oezdemir/Transcendence/matchmaking/README.md

 - maybe delete data from matchmaking - although duplicate data is good for security - do not delete

 9. Integrate with AI opponent (only for matches not tournaments)
-- integrate AI player initialization -> see gameengine readme -> done but needs testing (working only on personal machine as ai opponent has permission error on school machine - maybe fixed -> PULL MAIN INTO MY BRANCH, also to update main docker-compose)
+- integrate AI player initialization -> see gameengine readme -> done
-- delays in communication with other services necessary:
+- delays in communication with other services necessary: - done, but needs testing
 	1. matchmaking first create game in gameengine
 	2. then wait for success response from gameengine
 	3. send created game to frontend via websocket and initiate ai player